wofsauge/IsaacDocs/docs/Room.md

 [ ](#){: .abrep .tooltip .badge }
 #### void SetBrokenWatchState ( int State ) {: .copyable aria-label='Functions' }

+Speed up, slow down or remove either of these states from the current room.
+See the notes section in [GetBrokenWatchState](#getbrokenwatchstate) for the different values of `State`.

 ___
 ### Set·Card·Against·Humanity () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }